 If you have a disability or medical reason that conflicts with the use of a mask, then you will likely be eligible for exemption to not wear a mask.

-Some examples for not wearing a mask include a skin condition, an intellectual disability, autism, or trauma.
+Some examples for not wearing a mask include a skin condition, an intellectual disability, autism or experience of trauma.

-The Government has been encouraging people to be aware that some people may have a legitimate reason to not be wearing a mask, even if the reason is not visible to the eye.
+The Government has been encouraging people to be aware that others may have a legitimate reason to not be wearing a mask, even if the reason is not visible to the eye.
 However, there still have been cases of people being confronted by others for not wearing a mask.

 To get an exemption from wearing a mask, you will need a medical certificate or letter from your doctor or a signed letter from your registered National Disability Insurance Scheme (NDIS) provider.
 Otherwise, you can get a statutory declaration, which is a document that states for a fact that you have a reason (disability or medical reason) for not wearing a mask.